 Large elongated fruit ripening in mid autumn, close to Lang.
 This jujube has a remarkably high sugar content with a sweet apple flavor.
 Partially self-fruitful; heavier set with pollenizer.
+Zones 5 to 9.
 150 hours.

 Jujube, Honey Jar

 Small tree of slow to moderate growth to twenty feet.
 Shiny, dry, wrinkled, chewy, reddish brown fruit with sweet apple-like flavor is 1 1/2 inches long, distinctly pear shaped; resembles dates.
 Will grow anywhere, but needs long, hot summers to fully ripen.
 Ripens in the fall.
 Needs to ripen fully on tree for best flavor.
 Easy to grow, hardy, drought resistant, virtually pest and disease free.
-Cold hardy to zone 5.
+Zones 5 to 10.
 Partially self-fruitful; heavier set with pollenizer.
 150 hours.

 Round-shaped fruits are larger than Lang jujube, ripen earlier, and can be picked yellow-green and ripened off the tree.
 Self-fruitful.
 Tree is more spreading than Lang.
-Cold hardy to zone 5.
+Zones 5 to 10.
 150 hours.

 Jujube, Shanxi Li

 Extremely large round fruit, over two inches.
 Shiny reddish-brown, date-like fruit with a sweet apple flavor.
 Resembles dates when dried.
 Good in hot desert areas.
 Attractive shiny leaves.
 Ripens in September/October.
+Zones 5 to 9.
 150 hours.
 Self-fruitful.

 Jujube, Sugar Cane